eytan012/di-learning/Week1/day5/Protfolio2/portfolio_setup/README.md

 1. Space them nicely
 1. Kepp things responsive by using the Bootstrap grid.
 1. For the *Blog* section, use Bootstrap4 "Cards".
 They are prebuilt elements ready to use."
-1. For the *Contact* section, use a form and the Bootstrap form controls.
+1. For the *ContactsList* section, use a form and the Bootstrap form controls.
 1. You can add social media icons using one of Bootstraps recommended Icon Sets.

 # !
 Important !